alexvasseur/cf-sharedfs/README.md

 The default git repo for content is [https://github.com/avasseur-pivotal/cf-sharedfs-content].
 You need to use yours with your credentials for the app to write in it.
 The default sshfs endpoint is a private (LAN) linux in which there is a public RSA key setup in .ssh/authorized_keys .
 You need to use yours for the app to mount it.

+If you run multiple instances of this app - the /init endpoint would need to be moved as @PostInit bean lifecycle to ensure all containers are initialized at startup.
+For demo purpose this is not implemented.

 ### Application endpoint
 The app provides basic HTTP endpoint to interact with setting up the shared filesystem and testing access
 ```